-The Maryland Department of Commerce creates innovative employer solutions that help to address a gap between an employer’s need for skilled workers and the ability to meet the training and education needs of workers to fuel the growing industries in the state.
+Maryland’s economic and workforce development agencies coordinate efforts providing consulting services that focus on delivering a customer-centric-workforce system.
+Together, the Department of Commerce and the Department of Labor, Licensing and Regulation work in partnership with other state and local organizations to create innovative employer solutions that help to address a gap between an employer’s need for skilled workers and the ability to meet the training and education needs of workers.
+This seamless integration helps to fuel the growing industries in the state.

 Training Programs to Build Your Workforce